fsistemas/gosqltojson/readme.md

 - formats: JSON only.
 Like first release of sql2json
 - Multiline sql from external file using @full_path_sql_file
 - output: screen only
-- No custom variables and operations
+- Support for custom variables and operations

 ## Why gosqltojson if sql2json does well the job?
 For fun and to practice learning go with a real project